Save 15% on Onnit

 ---|---|---|

-If you choose to join the subscription program, your order will auto-ship every 30, 60, or 90 days.
+If you choose to join the subscription program, your order will auto-ship every 1-6 months depending on the interval you choose.
 Bulk Supplements provides free shipping on orders over $59 placed in the contiguous U.S. and covers orders with a 30-day return policy.
-Unopened products are eligible for a full refund, but opened products pose some more risk to your investment.
-Bulk Supplements will only refund the price of its smallest available unit for any opened product.
-So, if you spent $50 on a 1kg bag of its glutamine, you could only get $12.96 back as a refund (the cost of the smallest available unit).
+Unopened products are eligible for a full refund, but opened products pose more risk to your investment.
+For any opened product, Bulk Supplements will only refund the price of its smallest available unit.
+So, if you spent $162 on a 5kg bag of its glutamine, you’d only get $14.96 back as a refund (the cost of the smallest available unit).

-Potential alternatives to glutamine supplements may be a better path forward, depending on your particular health goals.
-The important thing is to identify what those goals are and possibly to consult with your physician to decide which route is best for you, given any potential conditions or contraindications for current medications.
+Depending on your particular health goals, a glutamine alternative may be a better path forward.
+The important thing is to identify what your goals are and possibly consult with your physician to decide which route is best for you, given any potential conditions or contraindications for current medications.

-There’s a good chance you’re getting enough glutamine in your diet to maintain good health if you’re already relatively healthy.
-But if you’re looking for a boost in essential amino acids, these supplements may be a superior option to glutamine alone.
-Some may even contain conditionally essential amino acids like glutamine.
+If you’re already eating relatively healthy, there’s a good chance you’re getting enough glutamine in your diet to maintain good health.
+But if you’re looking for a boost in essential amino acids, an amino acid supplement may be a superior option to glutamine alone.
+Some amino acid supplements may even contain conditionally essential amino acids like glutamine.
 We have a guide to the best amino acid supplements with more information.

 If you’re looking to use glutamine as a means to address your gut health, taking a probiotic might be equally effective.
 You may also want to get your microbiome tested and pay a visit to a gastroenterologist.